 Fittingly, since taking over his current role at Silversea in 2016, Martinoli has overseen the delivery of four ships.
 And now he’s leading the way for the luxury line’s most ambitious newbuild: Silver Nova.
 Set to debut in the summer of 2023, the vessel will become the first in the fleet’s Nova Class of ships.
 What’s new?
 It will feature a bold asymmetrical design and horizontal layout that emphasizes spaciousness and creating a seamless, unobstructed connection between the ship and its surroundings.
-What’s more, the ship will be powered by a trio of sustainable power sources, including battery technology and dual fuel engines using liquefied natural gas (LNG) as the main fuel.
+What’s more, the ship will be powered by a trio of sustainable power sources, including dual fuel engines using liquefied natural gas (LNG) as the main fuel.
 This new hybrid technology means Silver Nova will be the first luxury cruise ship free of local emissions at port, cementing Silversea’s long-standing commitment to the environment and the communities it serves.
 “In a word: she’s a gamechanger,” adds Martinoli.

 After recently attending the ship’s steel-cutting ceremony in Meyer Werft’s shipyard in Papenburg, Germany, Martinoli shares with us deeper insights about Silver Nova’s innovative features, how she will enhance the guest experience and what it means for him to herald this new era for Silversea.

 Why is the shipbuilding process so special for you?